greensnowltd/greensnowsite/about.md

     weight: 1

 ---
 We exist to create the ultimate fan-focused online retail environments for brands to thrive in.
-We work hard on behalf of our brand partners to convert their followers into high value customers and we do it in a way that minimises our impact on the planet.
+We work hard on behalf of our brand partners to convert their followers into high value customers, aligning ourselves with our partners, to be a true extension to your team.

 We’re a principled lot at Green Snow with strong values.
 That’s what separates us from the crowd.
 We have **4 core values** that hold true across everything we do, every single day.